kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 Makes sense that `name2` method failed because `internal_name` had not been defined when we defined the closure.

-However, it is possible to redefine proc's binding (lexical scope) using `instance_exec`:
+However, it is possible to redefine the proc's binding (lexical scope) using `instance_exec`:

 ```ruby
 CLOSURE = proc{puts internal_name}